juice-shop/pwning-juice-shop/appendix/solutions.md

    `campaign`.

    ![Campaign code in minified JavaScript](img/minified_js-campaigncode.png)
-2. You will find a function `applyCoupon()` that contains a static comparison `"WMNSDY2019" === this.couponControl.value` pointing to `WMNSDY2019` as the solution.
+2. You will find a `this.campaigns` assignment of an object containing various campaign codes.
+Depending on when you are reading this book, one or more of these might be expired.
+Let's continue with the oldest available one, which is `WMNSDY2019`.
+3. A bit further down in the minified code you will notice a function `applyCoupon()` that uses `this.campaigns` and in particular the contained `validOn` timestamp of a coupon.
-3. Submitting `WMNSDY2019` will yield an `Invalid Coupon.` error, though.
-This is because of the second part of the validity check `15519996e5 === this.clientDate`.
+4. Ignoring that validity check and just submitting `WMNSDY2019` will yield an `Invalid Coupon.` error, as you would expect.
+This is because of the second part of the assertion `this.clientDate === e.validOn`.
-4. Converting this number into a JavaScript date will tell you that this campaign was active on March 8th 2019 only: Women's Day!
+5. Converting `validOn: 15519996e5` of the `WMNSDY2019` coupon into a JavaScript date will tell you that this campaign was active on March 8th 2019 only: Women's Day!
-5. Set the time of your computer to March 8th 2019 and try to submit the code again.
+6. Set the time of your computer to March 8th 2019 and try to submit the code again.
-6. This time it will be accepted!
+7. This time it will be accepted!
 Proceed to _Checkout_ to get the challenge solved.

 ### Access a developer's forgotten backup file